astronomer/docs/astro/runtime-release-notes.md

 ### Additional improvements

 - Updated `openlineage-airflow` to v0.10.0.
-This release includes a built-in `SnowflakeOperatorAsync` extractor for Airflow, an `InMemoryRelationInputDatasetBuilder` for `InMemory` datasets for Spark, and a copyright to all source files.
+This release includes a built-in `SnowflakeOperatorAsync` extractor for Airflow, an `InMemoryRelationInputDatasetBuilder` for `InMemory` datasets for Spark, and the addition of a copyright statement to all source files.

 ## Astro Runtime 5.0.4